colin-nolan/picaxe-tools/README.md

 ### Motivation
 [PICAXE chips](https://picaxe.com/hardware/picaxe-chips) are great devices - they are cheap, resilient, and versatile.
 However, the tooling is a little disappointing, particularly outside the Windows environment.
-This work makes the compilers a little easier to use on (e.g. in a CI environment).
+This work makes the compilers a little easier to use (e.g. in a CI environment).

 ### Pre-Processor
 For some reason, the official pre-processor is only distributed for Windows, bundled with the PE6 editor.